15 Restaurant Floor Plan Examples & Restaurant Layout Design Ideas

 Now that you know the what and the why, let’s get into the how.

 You’ll need to consider a few things as you plot out your restaurant floor plan to make sure you won’t have to back track once you begin making decisions.

 Look into your city’s building codes to make sure you’re accounting for requirements like emergency exits, adequate lighting and ventilation, occupancy, and more.

 At the bare minimum, you need to follow requirements laid out in the Americans with Disabilities Act (ADA), as well as any city-specific standards of accessibility.
-You’ll need to make reasonable accommodations for individuals with accessibility needs, such as incorporating a wide enough space for customers using wheelchairs to access your washrooms.
+You’ll need to make reasonable accommodations for individuals with accessibility needs, such as incorporating a wide enough space for guests using wheelchairs to access your washrooms.

 Dig out your business plan and get ready to do some math: you’ll need to figure out how many people your restaurant will hold so that you’re meeting your profitability requirements.

 Every aspect of your restaurant layout should be designed to improve workflow and efficiency between front and back of house.
 Your inventory should be able to move easily from the delivery truck into storage and then through prep, cooking, and plating.
 Your serving staff need a clear path from the kitchen to (and through) the dining room so they can deliver orders quickly and safely.

-Your aesthetic and ambiance are where your restaurant floor plan intersects with your brand experience.
+Your aesthetic and ambiance are where your floor plan intersects with your brand experience.
 Refer back to your business and marketing plans to make sure your interior décor and design reflect your concept, brand identity, and current trends.
 Those documents should influence color schemes, furniture choices, and every other decision you make.

 Hiring a professional to assist you in the process of creating your restaurant floor plan is often a very worthwhile investment – especially if you’re undergoing major construction.

 But where do you turn?